 Does Your Sales Team Object to Using CRM?
 How Can You Encourage Its Use?

-Are you one of the 75% of companies that has implemented a CRM system?
+Are you one of the 75% of companies that have implemented a CRM system?
 If you are, studies show that the majority of CRM-using organizations are not satisfied with the way their sales teams are making use of this technology.

 CSO Insights 2011 CRM Sales Effectiveness Study-Key Trends Analysis states that 75% of companies surveyed have implemented a CRM system, and 51.5% of these firms have had their system in place for over three years.
-While these firms report that communications between reps and reporting on activities has improved, CRM systems are reported to have very little impact on key business objectives.
+While these firms report that communications between reps and reporting on activities have improved, CRM systems are reported to have very little impact on key business objectives.

 - Only 19% of companies reported that increased revenues was a benefit of CRM.